mikecirioli/core-google-launcher/README.md

 make cluster
 ```

-Note: the [Application](https://github.com/kubernetes-sigs/application) Custom Resource Definition (CRD) must be installed in the cluster for the deployment to work.
+**Note**: the [Application](https://github.com/kubernetes-sigs/application) Custom Resource Definition (CRD) is required to install CloudBees Core.
 It is installed automatically with the `make install` command, discussed below.

 ## Install CloudBees Core on Your Cluster

 ### Set required licensing parameters

-The following environment variables need to be set (or passed to `make`):
+The following environment variables need to be set:
 - CUSTOMER_FIRST_NAME  -  _Your first name_
 - CUSTOMER_LAST_NAME  -  _Your last name_
 - CUSTOMER_EMAIL  -  _Your email address_